asankaSovis/password-manager-Python/README.md

 # password-manager
 Password manager is a password manager designed to make managing passwords easy and secure.
+It uses [Fernet encryption](https://cryptography.io/en/latest/fernet/) to encrypt passwords and store them on a database.